Cappadocia (Roman province): During the Dominate

 Following the provincial reorganization of Diocletian, the Pontic and Armenian territories were split off, and the province was reduced to the region of Cappadocia proper.
 It was headed by a consularis and came under the Diocese of Pontus.
 The province was the site of a great number of imperial estates, as contemporary legislation testifies.
 On the highway between Constantinople and Antioch Caesarea saw a significant number of imperial visits (Itineraries of the Roman emperors, 337–361); Valens (363–378) was particularly frequent.
 The future emperor Julian spent his early years at a remote estate, Macellum.
 Class divisions between the landowning class and the urban and rural poor were extreme, as was also the climate of this upland plateau.

 In the late 330s, the eastern half of the province was split off to form the provinces of Armenia Prima and Armenia Secunda.
 In 371, emperor Valens split off the south-western region around Tyana, which became Cappadocia Secunda under a praeses, while the remainder became Cappadocia Prima, still under a consularis.

 Cappadocia during this period saw a generation of Christian thinkers, the most prominent of whom were Basil of Caesarea, his close friend Gregory of Nazianzos, his younger brother Gregory of Nyssa, and a cousin of the former, Amphilochios of Iconium.

 Later developments

 In the period 535–553, under emperor Justinian I, the two provinces were rejoined into a single unit under a proconsul.
 Throughout late Roman times, the region was subject to raids by the Isaurians, leading to the fortification of local cities.
-In the early 7th century, the region was briefly captured by the Sassanid Empire.
+During the war of 602–628, the region was briefly captured by the Sassanid Empire.
 Following the eruption of the Muslim conquests, repeated raids devastated the region, which became a frontier zone under the new Byzantine themata of Anatolikon and Armeniakon.